Get Your California Practice Test

 Pass the written drivers exam with the DMV.com practice test, or your money back.

-Our expert team at DMV.com created the Driver’s License Practice Test and Study Guide packet to simplify your study time.
+Our expert team at DMV.com created the Premium Study Packet and the Deluxe Premium Study Packet to simplify your study time.
 These are effective study tools designed with the single intention of helping new drivers pass the California knowledge test.
-We have done this by taking all the information you need and presenting it in a concise – and comprehensive – format.
+We have done this by taking all the information you need and presenting it in a concise, comprehensive – format.

 - Road signs

 Preview the DMV.com Practice Test with a FREE Sample Test.
 Questions are similar to what you will face on test day.
 Take the sample practice test online now to see just how well you know the California road rules, and you can get an idea of what you will receive from the full Premium Study Packet and the Deluxe Premium Study Packet.